Steve Hytner: Career

 He performed in the Disney Channel Original Series The Suite Life of Zack & Cody as Herman Spatz, in Good Luck Charlie as Marvin the bellman, and in Sonny with a Chance as Murphy the troublesome security guard.
 He plays a motivational workshop instructor in the HBO series Hung.

-Hytner has appeared in such movies as In the Line of Fire, Forces of Nature, and Eurotrip.
+Hytner has appeared in In the Line of Fire, Forces of Nature, and Eurotrip.

 As Joseph the coroner, Hytner is one of two actors (the other being Christopher Walken) to appear in each of the first three films of The Prophecy series.

 He appears in the 2006 comedy film Bachelor Party Vegas and reprised his role as Kenny Bania on the fictional Seinfeld reunion table read on Curb Your Enthusiasm in 2009.
 He was the Camp Superior counselor in the 2012 comedy film Fred 3: Camp Fred, and plays the role of client Roger Bodder in the comedy/thriller film Bad Vegan and the Teleportation Machine.